-Unlike virtualization, dual-booting involves partitioning your hard drive and installing the new operating system there (separate from the first OS).
-The system resources (except for disk space) aren’t shared since only one OS can run at a time, and switching between the two requires a full reboot.
+Unlike virtualization, dual-booting involves partitioning your hard drive and installing the new operating system that is separate from the first OS.
+With the exception of disk space, system resources aren’t shared because only one OS can run at a time.
+Switching between the two operating systems requires a full reboot.

 Boot Camp is Apple’s official utility for dual-booting Windows and macOS on a Mac system and is included by default.

 Instead of running Windows locally, you can use a cloud-computing platform to run a completely cloud-based virtual machine using your current hardware.

 The most popular cloud computing services are Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform.
 These services have pricing and support tiers that can be found on their respective websites.

 Keep in mind that these are enterprise-class solutions that are often used for large-scale applications and server environments, so setting up and configuring these services can take some time and know-how.
 This route might make more sense if your organization already uses one of these services and a new virtual desktop can be easily added to an existing setup.

 If you’re an end-user and think that this might be the best solution for you, consider contacting your company’s IT department for assistance with deploying a cloud-based virtual machine.

 If the idea of running a virtual machine or separate hardware doesn’t appeal to you, Mozenda’s professional services are designed to deliver high-quality data quickly and painlessly.
 We’ll do the work of setting up web scraping agents, gathering and compiling data, and publishing the results to the service of your choice, freeing up your time and resources.

 Contact our services team today for a free quote on your next data-gathering project.